Four Seasons: Variations in American Vitalist Film Comedy

 Since we have just mentioned slow motion, let us recognize that such cinematic devices vastly add to dance repertoire.
 Mimes consistently work in dance, and often slow the action down for dance effects.
 Slow-motion photography of flowers blooming or swans flying, especially when set to music, are some of the most intense of vital dance imagery.

-But whatever the pace or form, the Spirit of Dance is trying to get in touch, in synchronization, in agreement with greater realities and ideals than itself.
+But whatever the pace or form, the Spirit of Dance is trying to get in touch, in synchronization, in agreement with realities and ideals greater than itself.

-Delight and Awe are fundamentally inner states, not exterior action.
+In contrast, Delight and Awe are fundamentally inner states, not exterior action.
 Narrative fiction may be able to move to descriptions of inner Delight and Awe rather simply, but for drama, Delight and Awe need to be actualized or acted out.
 When that acting out seems highly choreographed, intricate, or the like, it will not be surprising to find the act doubly analyzed as Dance as well as one of the inner gladness impulses.

 Without belaboring the point here, good criticism must be on the watch for such acting out.
 It must not be dogmatic about what constitutes or does not constitute Delight or Awe acted out.
 Instead, good criticism must be able to make a reasoned case for its analysis based in sensitive observation and careful connection between critical argument and fundamental meanings of Delight and Awe in the cultural context of the specific work.
 A good production of Fiddler on the Roof, for example, will embody specific ethnic Russian Jewish movement idiosyncrasies which are indicative of Delight or Awe.